cr00z/4_json/README.md

 # Prettify JSON

-Script for JSON output in pretty form
+Script for JSON output in pretty form.

 # Quickstart